Pratham3273/Toggle-Syntax-Error/README.md

 # Toggle-Syntax-Error

 Steps To Setup:
-Just Download the files, copy the path of the 'Homepage.Html' to you browser and you asre good to go.
+Just Download the files, copy the path of the 'Homepage.Html' to your browser and you are good to go.

 Tech-Stack: Agora API